Speaker race has no clear favorite as GOP tensions rise

 Few Republicans expected the process of choosing a new leader of the fractured conference — in the narrow House majority — to be a simple task, and many are uneasily eyeing a Nov.
 17 government funding deadline.

-The attack in Israel — which has killed at least 1,500 people, including 11 Americans — has greatly added to the pressure on lawmakers to install a new Speaker.
+The war in Israel — which has killed at least 1,500 people, including 11 Americans — has greatly added to the pressure on lawmakers to install a new Speaker.

-“The world’s watching what’s happening and we need to come together and unify behind a Speaker,” Foreign Affairs Committee Chairman Mike McCaul (R-Texas) said Monday.
+“The world’s watching what’s happening, and we need to come together and unify behind a Speaker,” Foreign Affairs Committee Chairman Michael McCaul (R-Texas) said Monday.

 But that pressure hasn’t yet led to a consensus.

-The House GOP met Monday night for the first time in almost a week, a closed-door sit down that lawmakers described as an opportunity to “vent,” with some anger being directed towards the eight Republicans who voted last Tuesday with all Democrats to boot McCarthy.
+The House GOP met Monday night for the first time in almost a week, a closed-door sit down that lawmakers described as an opportunity to “vent,” with some anger being directed toward the eight Republicans who voted last Tuesday with all present Democrats to boot McCarthy.

-McCarthy on Monday also threw another curveball into the process when he reversed himself and expressed an openness to a second go at the Speakership.
+McCarthy also threw another curveball into the process Monday, when he reversed himself and expressed an openness to a second go at the Speakership.

 In a Monday morning press conference that leaned heavily on his pro-Israel background and the crisis in the region, McCarthy deflected questions on whether he sees a scenario where he could be a candidate for Speaker; if he would accept a nomination to the top spot; or if he thinks he is the best person to lead the House amid the conflict in the Middle East.